 What is the Schwarzman Scholarship?

-The deadline for those with Chinese passports is:
+May 20, 2023 for applicants with Chinese passports

-Core and elective courses are taught by instructors including some of Tsinghua’s most accomplished faculty and visiting scholars from other leading institutions, as well as entrepreneurs, policymakers and thought leaders from around the world.
-Students will also be matched with senior mentors in business, academic, and government communities, participate in a cultural "deep dive," and do an internship.
-Language courses are mandatory for all students.
-Students can take Chinese language instruction from beginner to advanced.
+Core and elective courses are taught by some of Tsinghua’s most accomplished faculty, as well as by visiting scholars from other leading institutions, and entrepreneurs, policymakers and thought leaders from around the world.
+Students are matched with senior mentors in business, academic, and government communities, participate in a cultural "deep dive," and do an internship.
+Chinese language courses are included, and are tailored to a full range of learning levels.
+Learn more from Schwarzman's Webinar series.

 Award Details